 What Features Make a Hiking Boot a Good Choice?

 If you've decided the hiking boot is the right choice for you, then we can help you look out for the best qualities that make a good hiking boot turn into a great one.

-- Heel break, do the boots have a distinct, clearly defined heel zone on the bottom, or outer sole, different than the forefoot and arch?
+- Heel break: Do the boots have a distinct, clearly defined heel zone on the bottom, or outer sole, different than the forefoot and arch?
 This defined heel acts like a break, slowing down any accidental slippage or too-fast decent.

+- EVA or Polyurethane: Tactical boots are most often made either of EVA (Ethylene-Vinyl Acetate) or Polyurethane.
+EVA feels lighter and cushier, and it is more affordable while also being waterproof, shock-absorbent, and protection from anything sharp.
 Polyurethane is sturdier as well as more firm than EVA.
 It costs more, but you end up getting more durability for the price.
 This material is what made them a popular choice for hiking.

-- Good grip.
-The crampons, or patterns in the bottom of the outsole that gives you better grip and traction.
-Smaller grips, or crampons means they can shed any build-ups easier as you walk.
+- Good Grip: The crampons, or patterns in the bottom of the outsole that gives you better grip and traction.
+Smaller grips or crampons means they can shed any build-ups easier as you walk.

 - Protection for toes.

 Which should I wear?